 The individual needs of every special educational needs or disabled child will be reviewed regularly and consideration given to any additional vulnerabilities they may have which could lead to safety and welfare concerns arising.
 In addition we will keep under review the potential need for additional pastoral support.

-Should any concerns arise in relation to any child in relation to their safety and welfare St Neot School and Nursery will follow the same procedures as outlined within this policy and liaise with the DSL initially.
+Should any concerns arise in relation to any child in relation to their safety and welfare staff will follow the same procedures as outlined within this policy and liaise with the DSL initially.